Automatic test switching: Switching’s effect on test system accuracy

 It’s important to recognize, however, that real-life switches are not ideal, so when calculating the overall system accuracy, the effects of the switch itself and all the switching hardware in the system must be factored in.

-As a signal travels from its source to its destination, it can encounter various forms of interference and sources of error, so whenever a signal passes through a connecting cable or switch point, it may be degraded.
-For example, in low current and high resistance applications, unshielded cabling can introduce leakage currents that will degrade measurement accuracy.
-Unshielded cable can result in noisy readings for low current and high resistance applications, especially if the cabling runs adjacent to equipment generating electromagnetic interference.
+As a signal travels from its source to its destination, it can encounter various forms of interference and sources of error, so it may be degraded whenever a signal passes through a connecting cable or switch point.
+For example, unshielded cabling can introduce leakage currents in low-current and high-resistance, that will degrade measurement accuracy.
+The unshielded cable can result in noisy readings for low current and high resistance applications, especially if the cabling runs adjacent to equipment generating electromagnetic interference.

-Switch Relay Terminology
+Switch relay terminology

 Three terms are used to describe the configuration of a relay: pole, throw, and form.

 Pole refers to the number of common terminals within a given switch.
-Throw refers to the number of positions in which the switch may be placed to create a signal path or connection.
+Throw refers to the number of positions where the switch may be placed to create a signal path or connection.
 Figure lA illustrates a single-pole, single-throw normally open switch (SPST NO).
 Figure 1B shows a single-pole, double-throw (SPDT) switch.
-One terminal is normally-open (NO) and the other is normally-closed (NC).
+One terminal is normally-open (NO), and the other is normally-closed (NC).
 Depending on the state of the switch, one or the other position is connected to the common terminal (COM).
-One signal path is broken before the other is connected, so this is referred to as a break-before-make configuration.
+One signal path is broken before the other is connected, which is referred to as a break-before-make configuration.

-When more than one common terminal is used, the number of poles increases.
+The number of poles increases when more than one common terminal is used.
 Figure 1C shows a double-pole, single-throw (DPST) switch.
 Both poles are actuated simultaneously when the relay is energized.
 In this case, both poles are either always closed or always open.
-Figure 1D illustrates a double-pole, double throw (DPDT) switch.
+Figure 1D illustrates a double-pole, double-throw (DPDT) switch.

 Contact form, or simply form, is the term relay manufacturers use to describe a relay's contact configuration.
 "Form A” refers to a single-pole, normally open switch.
 "Form B" indicates a single-pole, normally closed switch, and "Form C" indicates a single-pole, double-throw switch.
 Virtually any contact configuration can be described using this format.

-Switch System Topology
+Switch system topology

 A variety of switching configurations are commercially available for test system development: